MagnumTrader/cryptory/README.md

 cryptory btcusdt ethusdt -t 5m daily 2025-01-01
 ```

-### Multiple days
+### Multiple periods
 To download multiple periods you need to specify an end date/month (argument -e)

 Multiple days
-this will download 5m data from 2025-01-01 to 2025-01-15 inclusive.
+this will download 5m data from 2025-01-01 to 2025-01-15 inclusive in 15 files.
 ```sh
 cryptory btcusdt -t 5m daily 2025-01-01 -e 2025-01-15
 ```

 Multiple months
-this will download 5m data from 2025-01-01 to 2025-02-28 inclusive.
+this will download 5m data from 2025-01-01 to 2025-02-28 inclusive into two files, one for 2025-01 and one for 2025-02.
 ```sh
 cryptory btcusdt -t 5m monthly 2025-01 -e 2025-02
 ```
-cryptory ignore dates when the monthly command is used so this is equivalent to:
+and as stated earlier you can use the date, but it will have no effect
 ```sh
 cryptory btcusdt -t 5m monthly 2025-01-01 -e 2025-02-15
 ```
+### Valid timeframes

+Available timeframes are:
+1s 1m 3m 5m 15m 30m 1h 2h 4h 6h 8h 12h 1d 1w 1mo